flintlib/arb/doc/source/fmprb_poly.rst

     The underscore method supports aliasing and allows the input to be shorter than the output, but requires the lengths to be nonzero.

+.. function:: void _fmprb_poly_tan_series(fmprb_struct * g, const fmprb_struct * h, long hlen, long len, long prec)

+.. function:: void fmprb_poly_tan_series(fmprb_poly_t g, const fmprb_poly_t h, long n, long prec)

+    Sets *g* to the power series tangent of *h*.

+    For small *n* takes the quotient of the sine and cosine as computed using the basecase algorithm.
+For large *n*, uses Newton iteration to invert the inverse tangent series.
+The complexity is `O(n)`.

+    The underscore version does not support aliasing, and requires the lengths to be nonzero.

 .. function:: void fmprb_poly_log_gamma_series(fmprb_poly_t f, long n, long prec)